adyen-examples/adyen-dotnet-online-payments/in-person-payments-loyalty-example/readme.md

 3. Set the [`ADYEN_POS_POI_ID`] as variable, which is the unique ID of your payment terminal for the NEXO Sale to POI protocol. **Format:** `[device model]-[serial number]`.

-This demo provides a simple webhook integration for receiving refund/reversal updates at `/api/webhooks/notifications`.
+This demo provides a simple webhook integration for receiving refund updates at `/api/webhooks/notifications`.
 For it to work, you need to provide a way for Adyen's servers to reach your running application and add a standard webhook in the Customer Area.
 To expose this endpoint locally, we have highlighted two options in step 4 or 5.
 Choose one or consider alternative tunneling software.

 4. Expose your localhost with Visual Studio using dev tunnels.